 However when you watch foreign visitors to Thailand in an environment which is not so familiar to them, you get to see some really interesting and sometimes hilarious types of behavior.

 After having lived in Thailand for two decades, I have come up with a list of those behavior types.

 They include foreign visitors and foreigners who live in Thailand (called expatriates or expats for short).
 Of course I am somewhat generalizing.
 Not everyone will fit neatly into those categories, but a lot of people really do.

 I should add my official disclaimer here: What I am doing is to highlight some peculiar, unusual or interesting types of behavior in a humorous way.
 My intention is to provide entertainment.

-This is not a sociological scientific behavioral dissertation.
+This is not a sociological scientific behavioral analysis.
 Neither is it meant to be a judgment, but rather a parody (with a good amount of truth in it).

 ==> FYI – If you don’t have a sense of humor and are easily offended – don’t bother reading any further!
 But if you like to have some fun, you will get a blast out of reading this.